jesus-escalona/andculture_cc_spa/README.md

 # Find a Brewery near you!

 This project is a code challenge for andCulture.
+It uses the Open Brewery DB API to help you find public information on breweries, cideries, brewpubs, and bottleshops.

 Learn more about andCulture can help you grow -> [andculture](https://www.andculture.com/)
 #### Preview